A Chopped at home challenge is a fun way to use up random pantry ingredients and get your family involved in cooking!

 It’s also fun to mix ingredients from different cultures to wind up with some fusion dishes.

-If you’re doing the challenge with beginner cooks or younger kids, choose ingredients that easily go together in a variety of ways and not use a random ingredient at all.
+If you’re doing a kids chopped challenge with beginner cooks or younger kids, choose ingredients that easily go together in a variety of ways and not use a random ingredient at all.

 This would still help their creativity and learning kitchen skills with a higher chance that they’ll enjoy eating what they make.
 They’ll gain points for trying to use the ingredients in a different way than you’ve used them before.